fbgranell/fbgranell.github.io/_projects/traffic_air_madrid.md

 <a id='section1'></a>
 ### Introduction

 In this project we study the relationship between Madrid's air quality and the amount of traffic flow through the city center.
 It's important to have in mind that the atmosphere is an open system, and thus we expect to find no strong correlation between traffic levels and air quality (since the emissions from vehicles can move to any other area, they don't have to stay in the city).
 Basically, we are just checking if there's a local relationship between traffic flow fluctuations and the levels of concentration of some specific particles.
+You can check the code <a href="https://github.com/fbgr/analysis-traffic-airquality-madrid">here</a>.

 <a id='section2'></a>
 ### Materials and Methods